2000 Deutsche Tourenwagen Masters

 The 2000 Deutsche Tourenwagen Masters was the fourteenth season of premier German touring car championship and also first season under the moniker of Deutsche Tourenwagen Masters since the original series' demise in 1996.
 Nine events were held with two 40-minute races at each racing weekend.

 Pre-season

 This was the resurrected DTM's first season since the cancellation of the Deutsche Tourenwagen Meisterschaft at the end of 1996.
 Mercedes returned to the series after their unfortunate CLR Le Mans project along with H.W.A GmbH and AMG.
 They were joined by Opel, who brought along the Holzer, Phoenix, Irmscher and Euroteam from the German Super Touring Championship (STW) where they had raced in 1999.
 The resumption of DTM also meant the end of STW.
 Audi did not enter, but was still represented through the semi-independent Abt Sportsline team.
 Two additional teams also ran Mercedes; they were Persson Motorsport and Team Rosberg.

+New for 2000 season

+Regulations

+2000 saw the Championship's regulations restricted to a certain degree, although Mercedes used their Le Mans experience to develop their machine.
+Opel opted to enter cars based on their Super Tourenwagen Cup, while Abt developed the Audi TT-R on their own initiative, albeit with a assistance from Audi.

+Technical

+The cars were all made to run 4.0-liter naturally-aspirated DOHC V8 engines (similar to Indy Racing League in 1997-1999), with power restricted through air restrictors, a principle used in every DTM season to keep costs down.
+All DTM entrants were required to utilize the GT coupé-style machinery.

+All DTM cars would utilized the Bosch technological packages such as ECU, spark plugs, sensors, wipers, alternators and injectors from 2000 season onwards.
+In addition, Bosch also supplying appliances and tools for all DTM entrants and promoters.

+Sporting

+The new Championship saw the use of a new scoring system, with 20 points awarded to the winner of each race.
+Second would receive 15, third 12 and fourth ten with the following drivers given 8, 6, 4, 3, 2, and 1 respectively.
+The final point would be awarded to the driver who finished tenth, with no variation of point scores in either race of the weekend.

+The full points scoring system for the 2000 DTM campaign is outlined below:

+Pole position and fastest lap were recognised achievements during the season, although they would not be awarded points unlike other series at the time.